Wilder Brain Collection

 The Wilder Brain Collection is a collection of human brains maintained by the Cornell University Department of Psychology.
 The collection was created by professor of anatomy, Burt Green Wilder.
+He was a member of the American Anthropometric Society, but quit in 1891 due to their restrictions that all brains be stored in Philadelphia.
 Wilder founded the Cornell Brain Society in 1889 to collect the brains of "educated and orderly persons".
 He believed that much could be learned about psychology from studying the anatomy of the brain.
-At its height, the collection contained over 600 and even as many as 1,200 brains and parts of brains.
-By the 1970s the collection had been neglected and enthusiasm for brain collecting had dimmed.
-The university culled the collection to 122 specimens.
+At its height, the collection reportedly contained over 600 and even as many as 1,200 brains and parts of brains.
+By the 1970s, the collection had been neglected and enthusiasm for brain collecting had dimmed.
+As a result, the university culled the collection to 122 specimens.

 Part of the collection is on display in Uris Hall on the Cornell campus.
 Brains on display include those of several notable individuals: